JoeyFTribbiani/Beta-TicTacToe/README.md

 # Beta-TicTacToe
 <p>This is supposed to be an entertaining project.
-Welcome to comment but all rights are reserved:) Please give some credits to the author if you like it.</p>
+I am too lazy to write a description about this.
+May revise this later.</p>

 <p>For training, just run the following script:</p>
 <pre><code>python robot.py</code></pre>